 Head Start/Early Head Start Population.

-During the 2018-19 school year, the total cumulative enrollment in Kitsap County Head Start (HS) and Early Head Start (EHS) programs was 1,046, including 1,007 children and 39 pregnant women.11 This year overall, for the second year in a row, more enrollees were in Early Head Start (51%) than Head Start programs (49%).
-Across all programs, the racial composition was like prior years; enrollment consisted of 51% White, 20% multi-racial, 14% American Indian and Alaskan Native, 6% black, 3% Native Hawaiian/Pacific Islander, 1% Asian, and 4% unknown race.
-Twenty-two percent identified as Hispanic.
-The vast majority (90%) speak English as their primary language at home; Native Central American, South American and Mexican languages were the second most commonly spoken language group this year (6%).11
+During the 2020-21 school year, the total cumulative enrollment in Kitsap County Head Start (HS), Early Head Start (EHS), and Early Childhood Education and Assistance Program (ECEAP) programs was 1,046, including 1,017 children and 29 pregnant women.
+This year overall, for the second year in a row, more enrollees were in Early Head Start (46%) than Head Start programs (43%).
+The remainder were ECEAP and Tribal Funded slots.
+Across all programs, the racial composition was like prior years; enrollment consisted of 52% White, 21% multi-racial, 13% American Indian and Alaskan Native, 5% black, 3% Asian, 2% Native Hawaiian/Other Pacific Islander, and 4% other or unknown race.
+Eighteen percent identified as Hispanic.
+The vast majority (85%) speak English as their primary language at home; Spanish was the second most commonly spoken language group this year (10%).